 Ability to Keep Residents Mobile

-This metric tracks the percentage of long-term care residents that were able to retain mobility.
-Some experts would argue that mobility is vital to residents' health.
+This datapoint is a measure of the percentage of long-term care patients that remained mobile levels.
+Some experts would argue that mobility is critical to patients well-being.

-This datapoint measures the number of hospitalizations per thousand days of patient care.
-Staying out of the hospital is important to preserving the physical health of nursing home residents.
+This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
+Keeping residents out of the hospital is critical to maintaining the physical health of nursing home patients.

 Short-term Care: Rehospitalizations